BrianSemiglia/RxCacheMap/README.md

 }

 queries.cacheFlatMap { x -> Observable<JSON> in
-    // Returned observable executed once per unique `x`, replayed when not unique NetworkRequest(x).map { /* parse data */ }
+    // Closure executed once per unique `x`, replayed when not unique NetworkRequest(x).map { /* parse data */ }
 }

 queries.cacheFlatMapLatest { x -> Observable<JSON> in
-    // Returned observable executed once per unique `x`, replayed when not unique
+    // Closure executed once per unique `x`, replayed when not unique
     // Any in-flight plays/replays are canceled by subsequent inputs NetworkRequest(x).map { /* parse data */ }
 }

 queries.cacheFlatMapUntilExpired { x -> Observable<(JSON, Date)> in
-    // Returned observable executed once per unique `x`, replayed when not unique until date
+    // Closure executed once per unique `x`, replayed when input not unique until date
-    // output by returned observable is greater than or equal to date of subsequent replays NetworkRequest(x).map { response in
+    // of output is greater than or equal to date of subsequent replay event NetworkRequest(x).map { response in
         return (response.JSON, response.expirationDate)
     }